 Much the same as BT, your broadband options with Sky are going to be extremely limited without a phone line.

-The next package they offer is similar to BT’s, in that it is called fibre broadband, but requires an active telephone line from your local green cabinet to your home to be able to provide it for you.
+The next tier they offer is similar to BT’s, in that it is called fibre broadband, but requires an active telephone line from your local green cabinet to your home to be able to provide it for you.
 So as far as standard fibre is concerned, you’ll need a landline to have any of these services delivered to your home.

 Can you get Sky fibre without a landline?

 Sky have rolled out their Ultrafast Broadband, which is making use of Openreach’s Fibre to the Premises network.
 However, the FTTP scheme is extremely limited, and while you can check the availability of it in your area, the likelihood is they’ll offer you their Superfast service which uses a landline.